JuliaSmoothOptimizers/DCISolver.jl/paper/paper.md

     \min_{x \in \mathbb{R}^n} f(x) \quad \text{subject to} \quad h(x) = 0,
 \end{equation}
 where  $f:\mathbb{R}^n \rightarrow \mathbb{R}$ and  $h:\mathbb{R}^n \rightarrow \mathbb{R}^m$ are twice continuously differentiable.
-As often in nonlinear continuous optimization, DCI is an iterative method that aims at computing a local minimum, or at least a stationary point, of \autoref{eq:nlp} using first and second-order derivatives.
+As often in nonlinear continuous optimization, DCI is an iterative method that aims at computing a local minimum of \autoref{eq:nlp} using first and second-order derivatives.

 The DCI algorithm is a two-step process that first minimizes the problem with a relaxed feasibility constraint and then recenters toward a trust cylinder.
 The idea of trust cylinders is to keep infeasibility under control, contrary to penalization methods that only encourage feasibility.
 Every time the trust cylinder is violated, a restoration step is called, and the infeasibility level is reduced.
 The radius of the trust cylinder has a decreasing update scheme, so a feasible and optimal point will be obtained.

 One of the significant advantages of this implementation is that the restoration step is matrix-free, i.e., it uses second-order information via Hessian-vector products but does not need access to the Hessian matrix.
 This makes `DCISolver.jl` a great asset for large-scale problems, where the equality constraint is hard to handle.

 `DCISolver.jl` relies on JuliaSmoothOptimizers' (JSO) tools.
 JSO is an academic organization containing a collection of Julia packages for nonlinear optimization software development, testing, and benchmarking.
 It provides the tools for building models, accessing repositories of problems, and solving subproblems. `DCISolver.jl` takes as an input an `AbstractNLPModel`, JSO's general consistent API defined in `NLPModels.jl` [@orban-siqueira-nlpmodels-2020].
 It represents flexible data types to handle the objective and constraint functions, to evaluate their derivatives, and to provide essentially any information that a solver might request from a model.
-The user can code derivatives themselves or with automatic differentiation, or use JSO-converters for classical mathematical optimization modeling languages such as Ampl or JuMP.
+The user can code derivatives themselves or with automatic differentiation, or use JSO-converters for classical mathematical optimization modeling languages such as Ampl [@fourer2003ampl] or JuMP [@jump].
 Moreover, the API handles sparse matrices and operators for matrix-free implementations.
 We exploit here Julia's multiple dispatch facilities to specialize instances to different contexts efficiently.

 `DCISolver.jl` internally combines cutting-edge numerical linear algebra solvers.
 The restoration step heavily relies on iterative methods for linear algebra from `Krylov.jl` [@montoison-orban-krylov-2020].
 This package provides more than 25 implementations of standard and novel Krylov methods, and they all can be used with Nvidia GPU via CUDA.jl [@besard2018juliagpu].